jasonhand/academic-kickstart/content/post/exploring-the-correctness-aspect-of-reliability/index.md

 Monitoring for correctness of results is an important part of monitoring for reliability.

-Next, let's talk about an aspect of reliability that to those who work with a lot of data or records are likely familiar with, coverage.
+Next, let's talk about an aspect of reliability that those who work large amounts of data or records are likely to be familiar with, coverage.
 Did it process all the data?

 [Exploring the Coverage Aspect of Reliability](/post/exploring-the-coverage-aspect-of-reliability/)